 Alumni is the plural noun for a group of male graduates or male and female graduates.
 An alumnus is one male graduate.
 An alumna is one female graduate.
 And for a group of female graduates, you can use the plural alumnae.
-That’s a lot of forms, not to mention a pretty complicated gender breakdown.
+Finally, alum is for one non-gender specific graduate and alums is a gender-neutral group of graduates.

 When to use alumni

 Alumni: Graduates or former students of a particular educational institution; former members, employees, contributors, or the like.